FranciscoKloganB/react-query-course/README.md

 This project is an app for tracking issues.
 The backend is fully mocked with [MSW](https://mswjs.io) - the project is building the UI and data fetching using [React Query](https://react-query.tanstack.com)

-You can view the final project **[here](https://react-query-issue-tracker.ui.dev)**
+My final implementation can be found at **[work in progress]**

 ## Info

-This is the repository was originally forked from [ui.dev](https://ui.dev)'s "React Query" course project.
+This is the repository was originally forked from **[ui.dev](https://ui.dev)** "React Query" course project.
 However, it decoupled itself from it, since the very first lesson project lesson.

 In particular this repository slightly changes the tooling:

 - `TypeScript` instead of `JavaScript`
 - `Tailwind` instead of pure `CSS`
   - Revamped UI and UX
    - Better responsiveness and accessibility
    - Most styles were built by me, e.g.: few taken from `Tailwind UI` or similar OSS TW component libs.
   - `Styled-Components`
 - Code-quality devtools:
   - Eslint